Ever spent lots of your hard-earned cash on yummy treats for your chickens?

 A little time, a little care and no matter what the weather you can have a huge bowlful of inexpensive, nutritious treats for your chickens that they'll love, love, love you for!

 The easiest, quickest and least expensive are lentils, and they're the ones I make most often for my girls (and boys), together with mung beans.

-Choose green or brown lentils for the best sprouts; red ones will also grow but not as well in my experience.
+Choose green or brown lentils for the best sprouts.
+Red lentils will also grow, but not as well in my experience.

 Sunflower seeds are a favourite too but they take longer - about ten days - and they need washing well or they tend to go mouldy.
 In my experience, sunflowers are best fed whole.

-Whichever you choose, try to buy organic.
+Whichever you choose, try to buy organic, non-GMO seeds.
 They've not been subjected to pesticides and the fewer chemicals going into your girls the better.
 It's best both for their health and for the quality of the eggs they give your family.

-If you want to know why, use this link (which will open in a new window so you don't lose your place here).
+If you want to know why, take a look at this link (which will open in a new window so you don't lose your place here).

 It's so easy, you'll wonder why you haven't done it before.
 I use a cup of lentils at a time, which keeps twelve chickens very happy for at least two days.